 App it up

 If your head is spinning from the sheer number of tasks on your plate in preparation for Small Business Saturday, worry not – there are plenty of available apps.

 Thought you couldn’t streamline training, tasks, attendance management, and more from one mobile app?!
 Think again.
 Connecteam is your all-in-one branded employee hub of operations, team communications, and document hub.
-Connecteam is free for up to 5 people.
+Connecteam is available at a fixed monthly price for up to 200 users, starting at $29-$72.